VertaAI/modeldb/client/verta/docs/tutorials/deployment/endpoint_update.rst

 The second argument is a strategy to use for the update.
 Here, you would be using a simple :class:`~verta.deployment.update._strategies.DirectUpdateStrategy` that will fully transition the endpoint to use your new model.
-There are also more advanced ways of updating an endpoint, which you can read more about at the bottom of this tutorial.

 You can also update an Endpoint with an :class:`~verta._tracking.ExperimentRun`: